QureshiYousuf/Todo-List/README.md

 # Todo-List

 ## 📜 Description:
-Developed the "Todo-List" Web application to show a list of Dishes with photos and names fetched from a remote API from www.themealdb.com.
-Used HTML, CSS and JavaScript programming language to built the website.
+Developed this "Todo-List" Web application to add & list out a list of TODO tasks using HTML, CSS and JavaScript programming language to built the website.

-### 🔗 Link of Our Meal-App website:
+### 🔗 Link of Our Meal-App website:  https://qureshiyousuf.github.io/Todo-List/

 ### 🔗 Video link of Our Meal-App explanation: